-The opportunity to go to a Ukrainian prison for separatism did not really inspire Ukrainians to fight.
-Allegedly, the law enforcement system of the new state worked very actively in this direction.
-The year 2014 greatly added work to the jailers.
-And the disappearances of Russian spring activists did not add a desire to go out for a civil protest.
+The opportunity to go to a Ukrainian prison for separatism did not greatly inspire Ukrainians to fight.
+And supposedly the law enforcement system of the new state worked very actively in this direction.
+2014 greatly added work to the jailers.
+And the disappearances of the activists of the Russian spring did not add to the desire to go out to civil protest.

 Yes, on both sides, among the participants in the events was a part of those who had real combat experience in participating in military conflicts in Yugoslavia, Transnistria, Afghanistan, Abkhazia, Georgia, Chechnya.
 However, this was not enough to start an active struggle.
 If the right-wing radicals were supported by the state, they turned a blind eye to the illegally captured weapon, to training camps, to mass gatherings, the left-wing radicals could not boast of this.
 The state worked against them.

 Why the Russian spring grew into a hot summer only in the Donbass

 In principle, the same fate awaited Donbass as Kharkov or Zaporozhye.
 It was obvious.
 Therefore, the Kiev authorities did not particularly try to solve the problem of the Russian spring there.
 Where is the hurry?
 With a fairly limited number of radicals, Kiev preferred to clean up the cities in the east of the country in turn.